 You can download a zip file containing FW004, the "kitfork" fork.
 The program is under development just now.
 It will read, graph and record two temperatures, though.
 (Plus the state of an "on"/"off", or other digital datum.)
 Don't hesitate to get in touch, should you have questions.

 Fetch the .zip file I provide, and unpack from it to the folder you created at least FW004.exe.
 (That maybe all that is in the .zip) (Note that the "kit fork" part does NOT appear there.
 The title bar of the main window shows "Fork... for NC 8266".
 (No mention of "kitchen".
 Sorry!)
 Don't Try To Run It Yet.

 Windows 10 may whine... they want me to pay to be "recognized".
 If you get "Windows Protected Your PC..." with a big "Don't run" button, look for the "more information" link in the text.
 Click that, and a "Run Anyway" button appears.
 You DID scan the .exe with your anti-virus software, I hope?)

-It won't run the first time you try to use it.
+It may not run well the first time you try to use it.

 Put the URL of your data source in the "Watched URL" edit box.
-(Until that is right, the program may be laggy, as it tries... and fails... to access a "server" "at" whatever "URL" is specified by that edit box.
-If you are comfortable with editing ini files, put your URL into the ini file as the entry for "IPAddr".
+(Until that is right, the program may be laggy, as it tries... and fails... to access a "server" at whatever "URL" is specified by that edit box.
+If you are comfortable with editing ini files, put the server's URL into the ini file as the entry for "IPAddr".
 Mostly, you don't need to use that "old skool" approach... just change things on the display, click "save settings".)

 Put anything you like in the "Free text..." box.

 If you aren't using the dataserver this was written for, you may need to open FW004ini.txt in a text editor.
-Find the line...

 .. and set it to "the right number".
 (Which I will explain!)